Main Office

 When the period of the protective order expires, the petitioner may ask the courts to extend the length of time on the order.
 If there are reasonable grounds for this, the extension is likely to be granted but if the petitioner is no longer considered to be in danger, the order may be ended.

-Can a mutual no-contact order be filed in Maine?
+Can a mutual no-contact order be filed?

 If a protective order has been filed against a particular defendant, that individual cannot then attempt to file a mutual restraining order against the plaintiff.
 Sometimes, an attempt is made for retaliatory reasons but this will not be approved in the State of Maine.